 In the binary case, we have two datasets generated from simulation 1 (sim.
 1) and simulation 2 (sim.
 2).
 The loss function for classification is given by

 where the first two terms represent the usual binary cross entropy loss function for classification and the third term represents the usual mean squared error loss term for regression tasks.
+The notation $i\in\text{sim. j}$ means that $(z_i,x_i)$ are drawn from the $j^\text{th}$ simulation dataset.
 As in the regression case, the hyperparameter $\lambda$ must be tuned and controls the trade off between sensitivity to the dataset and sensitivity to detector effects.
 The network model is the same as in the previous example except that the final layer uses a sigmoid activation function.
 The binary case is a special case of the previous section where there are only two values of the parameter of interest.
 It may also be effective to train the binary case for a continuous parameter using two extreme values of the parameter.
 In this paper, we use high-quality, well-curated datasets from the binary case because of their availability, but it would be interesting to explore the continuous case in the future.

-To determine the efficacy of the new observable, we unfold it with \textsc{TUnfold} version 17.9~\cite{Schmitt:2012kp} through the interface included in the \textsc{Root} 6.24~\cite{Brun:1997pa} distribution.
+To determine the efficacy of the new observable, we unfold the pseudodata.
+Unfolding corrects for detector effects by performing regularized matrix inversion on the response matrix.
+We employ the widely-used \textsc{TUnfold} method~\cite{Schmitt:2012kp}, which is a least-squared-based fit with additional regularization.
+We use \textsc{TUnfold} version 17.9~\cite{Schmitt:2012kp} through the interface included in the \textsc{Root} 6.24~\cite{Brun:1997pa} distribution.
 The response matrix is defined from a 2D binning the NN output, given detector level and particle level features.
 The matrix uses 24 and 12 bins for detector and particle inputs, respectively, which gives reasonable stability and cross-bin correlations in the unfolding results.
 The ultimate test is to show that the difference between sim.~1 at detector-level unfolded with sim.~2 for the response matrix and the particle level sim.~1 (or vice versa) is smaller than the difference between sim.~1 and sim.~2 at particle level.
 In other words, this test shows that the ability to distinguish sim.~1 and sim.~2 significantly exceeds the modeling uncertainty from the unfolding.